opoupeney/DreamFaceDoc/gettingstarted.rst

 ------------

 DreamFace is a Cloud Application Platform.
-There is no need to install a specific IDE or Server,
+There is no need to install a specific IDE or Server, the only tool required is a web Browser.

 .. note:: DreamFace can also be installed in a private cloud for a complete security.